 I offer a FREE 30 MIN CONSULT (phone or face to face) to address any questions or concerns you may have about starting therapy, and make sure I’m the right choice for you.

 Call 615 915 3892 (for fastest response) or fill out the form below to receive a call from me.

 Therapy is about so many things.
 Ultimately, it’s about possibilities.

-As in, the possibility of not only feeling but being better, of making changes that last, and creating a life so rich it resembles a beautiful, imperfectly unique work of art.
+The possibility of not only feeling but being better.
+Of making changes that last, and creating a life worth living– one so rich it resembles an imperfectly unique work of art.
+[Yes, imperfect!]

 The amazing changes I’ve seen people make over the last 18 years as a therapist makes that an easy yes, for me.